davidblaszka/redpointer/README.md

 ## Overview

-Mountain Porject is a tremendous resource for finding information about rock climbing routes across the globe.
+Mountain Project is a tremendous resource for finding information about rock climbing routes across the globe.
 While the site provides this excellent information on routes, it does not have any current installation of a route recommender based on past routes that a user has liked.
 I built RedPointer to provide users with a recommender system.

 ![Image](data/images/redpointer.png)